 Differences between Docker containers and Golem VM runtime

-While Golem’s VM images derive from Docker’s, there are quite a few implementation and design differences necessitate careful approach when creating Golem decentralized apps.
+While Golem’s VM images derive from Docker’s, there are quite a few implementation and design differences that necessitate a careful approach when creating Golem decentralized apps.

 Golem doesn’t include its own mechanism of mapping host names to IP addresses across the nodes of its virtual private networks.
 Therefore, the connections between the services need to be specified directly using IP addresses.